CelestialMoonrise/Python_Turtle_Graphics/README.md

 # Python_Turtle_Graphics
 ### Exploration of Python Turtle:
 Python Turtle is a type of computer graphics called Turtle Graphics.
-Python Turtle uses a relative cursor(the turtle) to draw or pring words.
+Python Turtle uses a relative cursor(the turtle) to draw or to print words.
 In this project, I used Python Turtle to create different shapes and figures.
-In this project, I made square spirals, rosettes and complex figures. <br>

 #### References:
 1) RGB Color Codes Chart: https://www.rapidtables.com/web/color/RGB_Color.html